 Although his father and paternal grandfather weren’t miners Glyn had several family members who were, including two uncles and his maternal grandfather.
 Born in Rothwell in 1882, Tom Nunns had been employed at J. & J. Charlesworth’s Swithen’s Pit south of Rothwell.
 A shallow drift mine, it took coal from the Haigh Moor seam just 50 yards below the surface.
 Jokingly its was known as “Tattie Main” as the miners were reputedly able to pick potatoes as they walked underground.

-A coal owners’ deal in the early 1900s transferred the pit to the Henry Briggs company which meant that Tom moved to Water Haigh when Swithen’s closed after it was flooded during a long strike in 1921.
+A coal owners’ deal in the early 1900s transferred the pit to the Henry Briggs company which meant that Tom moved to Water Haigh when Swithen’s closed in 1922 after it was flooded during a long strike in 1921.
 It was that connection which prompted Glyn to look for a job at the Woodlesford pit when his ambition to become an architect was thwarted after he didn’t achieve the necessary exam results at Rothwell Grammar School.

 Initially Glyn asked for work as a clerk in the Water Haigh office but after meeting the pit’s surveyor, Bob Moss, he was encouraged to apply for a surveying apprenticeship.
 During his ten years at the pit there was a significant amount of investment which resulted in an increase in productivity.
 For instance, when he started in 1956 most of the coal was hand shovelled, or filled, into tubs at the various coal faces.
 A decade later it was all cut mechanically and carried away on conveyor belts with the workforce reducing from about 1250 men in 1956 to around 700 in 1966 for a similar amount of output per man shift.